Synthetixio/synthetix/sigp.md

 ## 2. Initial Audit Response ##

-In this section, we provide responses to the Havven-Audit.
+In this section, we respond to the recommendations made in the Havven audit.
 They appear in the same order as the audit.
 Where we have not implemented a suggested change, there is a note outlining the rationale.

 ### ERC20 Implementation ###

 ###### 1. Initial creation of ERC20FeeToken and ERC20Token do not fire the transfer event with the 0x0 address as the sender ######
-Fixed - Firing the transfer event on creation of token state in ERC20, not in ERC20Fee - since no tokens are created initially.
+Fixed: Firing the transfer event on creation of state in ERC20Token, not in ERC20FeeToken - since no tokens are created initially.
 ###### 2. Decimals variable is of type uint256, not the specified uint8 (SafeDecimalMath.sol[38]) ######
-Fixed.
+Fixed: This suggestion has been implemented.

 ### Recommendations ###

 #### High ####

 ###### 1. Vote Manipulation via Improper Variable Resetting ######
-Fixed - motions indexed.
+Fixed: Motions are now indexed so this type of attack is now infeasable.
 ###### 2. Inaccurate Vote Calculation due to Outdated Average Balance ######
-Fixed - current weight ensured.
+Fixed: Crrent vote weight is ensured by recomputing before vote is made.
 ###### 3. Token Wrapping Prevention Bypass ######
-Not implemented - tba.
+Not implemented: The suggested fix (immediate freezing of havvens) has not been implemented at this stage.
 ###### 4. Arbitrary Dependednt Contract Address Modification ######
-Not implemented - We are comfortable with the levle of control granted to Owner.
+Not implemented: We are comfortable with the levle of control granted to Owner.

 #### Moderate ####

 ###### 1. Inactive Owner Leading to User Fund Lockups ######
-Fixed - HavvenEscrow[227].
+Fixed: The `withdrawFees()` function is now callable by anyone HavvenEscrow[227].

 #### Low ####

 ###### 1. Insufficient Hardening of Contract Ownership Transfer ######
-Fixed - Implemented Claimable.
+Fixed: Implemented Claimable.
 ###### 2. Fixed: Insufficient Receipient Address Validation ######
-Fixed - No 0x0 allowed in `_to` or `_from` in both transfer and transferFrom.
+Fixed: No 0x0 allowed in `_to` or `_from` in both transfer and transferFrom.
 ###### 3. Insufficient Transfer Fee Rate Validation ######
-Not Implemented - tba.
+Not Implemented: There are other occurences such as in Court - we have decided to remain consistent.
 ###### 4. Duplicate Event Call ######
-Fixed - No longer duplicating event.
+Fixed: The change made to HavvenEscrow[227] removes the duplication of events.
 ###### 5. Lack of Vesting Periods Validation ######
-Fixed - TotalVestedBalance must be <= havvens in escrow contract.
+Fixed: TotalVestedBalance must be <= havvens in escrow contract.

 #### General Suggestions ####

 ##### SafeDecimalMath #####

 ###### 1. Assert vs Require ######
-Not Implemented - extra gas costs.
+Not Implemented: We have decided against implementing assert due to the extra gas costs associated.

 ##### Court #####

 ###### 1. Havven and Nomin addresses not public ######
-Fixed.
+Fixed: These variables are now public.
 ###### 2. Court prefix not required [266, 512, 513] ######
-Fixed.
+Fixed: Have been removed.

 ##### EtherNomin #####

 ###### 1. Does not need to import Havven.sol and cast can be removed from constructor [62, 123] ######
-Fixed.
+Fixed: Removed.
 ###### 2. Variable naming in parameter could be changed from wei to eth [193] ######
-Fixed - Have implemented suffix `_dec` to variables which are fixed point values.
+Fixed: Have implemented suffix `_dec` to variables which are fixed point values.
 ###### 3. Inconsistent variable naming in parameters initialEtherPrice should be `_initialEtherPrice_` ######
-Not Implemented - `_` only used when parameter name is the same as variable name.
+Not Implemented: `_` only used when parameter name is the same as variable name.
 ###### 4. Make variables public [87, 90, 94] ######
-Not Implemented - tba.
+Not Implemented: tba.
 ###### 5. Make it very clear that variables should be supplied as multiples of UNIT ######
-Progress.
+Fixed: All fixed point variables now carry the suffix `_dec`.
 ###### 6. It may be prudent to allow any address to call terminateLiquidation() ######
-Not Implemented - tba.
+Not Implemented: We do not want any user other than Owner to be able to call `terminateLiquidation()`

 ##### Havven #####

 ###### 1. Does not need to import Court.sol ######
-Fixed.
+Fixed:
 ###### 2. LastAverageBalance and penultimateAverageBalance are public and would quite frequently be out-of-date, misleading ######
-Not implemented - added warning in comments.
+Not implemented: added warning in comments.

 ##### ERC20FeeToken #####

 ###### 1. Use of uint256 in contrast to otherwise consistent unit usage [36] ######
-Not implemented - Can't find this.
+Not implemented: Can't find this.

 ### Owner Account Privileges ###